kutluduman/coffee_pickup/README.md

 ##  Project Description

-The following steps are only for _one_ of the group members to perform.
  Our midterm project for the July 2020 Lighthouse Labs Midterm.
 It is a order for pickup website for a fictional Cafe.
+Allowing users to order menu items for pickup and recieve a text message confirmation (it also texts the store owner that they have a new order).

+ It also provides basic admin functionality for the cafe owner to create, update, and delete menu items, as well as view currently active orders and mark them as ready for pickup or delayed which also sends a message to the customer.

 ## How to Setup
 1. Create the .env by using .env.example as reference: cp .env.example .env